-By November of 2018, the Federal Reserve had raised interest rates twice.
-That means that savings account interest rates are also going up.
-So, it might be a good idea to shop around for the best deal on a savings account, both at your own bank and at other institutions.
+The Federal Reserve is expected to raise interest rates in 2022 and 2023 in an effort to combat inflation or rising prices.
+As a result, it's possible that savings account interest rates may rise in the future, although banks tend to be slow at increasing deposit rates.
+Still, it might be a good idea to shop around for the best deal on a savings account, both at your own bank and at other institutions.

 Here are six tips for finding a savings account that will give you an interest rate hike.

 Consider Credit Unions and Local Banks